 MATH 100B or Accuplacer Elementary Algebra score of 81 or equivalent (for MATH 120 and ARDR courses)

-RDG 100 or Accuplacer Reading score of 80 or equivalent (for A&S courses)
+RDG 100 are or Accuplacer

+Reading score of 80 or equivalent (for A&S courses)

-CP 176 (for GIS courses)
+IT 101 ■ (for GIS courses)

 CP 107 (prerequisite for CP 213 and 284)

-3 credits \blacksquare = Course available through Distance Learning (see page 47).
-Associate of Applied Science Degree in Health Information Technology Program Description The Health Information Technology (HIT) associate of applied science degree program provides students the opportunity to gain the knowledge and technical skills necessary for managing health information within the healthcare delivery system.
+HEALTH INFORMATION TECHNOLOGY Associate of Applied Science Degree in Health Information Technology Program Description The Health Information Technology (HIT) associate of applied science degree program provides students the opportunity to gain the knowledge and technical skills necessary for managing health information within the healthcare delivery system.
 Students will study: physiology and anatomy; medical terminology; diseases; pharmacology and laboratory procedures; the scope of the health information management system; the origin, use, content, and format of health records and release of information; IDC-9-CM and CPT coding; healthcare reimbursement; legal/ethical aspects; data analysis, quality, and supervision in health information.
 The HIT program is an associate of applied science degree and is designed for the working student.
 The majority of students are part time and carry 6-7 credit hours per term while continuing to work full time.
 The HIT program courses are offered in the evening and on weekends.
 HIT courses are not offered every term.
-The HIT program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in collaboration with the American Health Information Management Association (AHIMA).
-For further information on accreditation, contact the Commission on Accreditation of Allied Health Education Programs, 35 East Wacker Dr., Suite 1970, Chicago, IL 60601, (312) 553-9355, e-mail CAAHEP@caahep.org, or the American Health Information Management Association, 233 N. Michigan Ave., Suite 2150, Chicago, IL 60601-5519, (312) 233-1129, e-mail ahima.org.
+The program accepts new students every fall.
+The HIT program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+For further information on accreditation, contact CAHIIM at 2333 N. Michigan Ave., Suite 2150, Chicago, IL 60601-5800, (312) 233-1100.
 Upon graduation students are eligible to take the national certification exam.
 Successful candidates earn the professional credential of Registered Health Information Technician (RHIT).
-Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.
 Career and Advancement Opportunities The health information field has opportunities in hospital medical records/health information departments, clinics, physician offices, long-term care facilities, ambulatory care facilities, managed care organizations, insurance agencies, state health departments, the federal government, entrepreneurship and private industry.
-According to the American Health Information Management Association, a graduate with the associate of applied science degree and the RHIT credential can expect to make between \$20,000 and \$30,000 per year (see http://www.ahima.org/careers/growth01.html).
-Special Requirements Admission to the program is on a first-qualify, first-serve basis.
-While applicants must declare HIT as their major, final approval to declare HIT as a major is granted by the HIT program director.
-Taking courses that apply to or are part of the HIT curriculum does not constitute nor guarantee acceptance to the program.
-Students are encouraged to enroll in general education/science courses prior to admission to the program.
+Additional career information is available from the American Health Information Management Association at www.ahima.org.
+Special Requirements Students are encouraged to enroll in general education/science courses prior to admission to the program.
 Two unpaid clinical experiences must be completed in the final year of the program.
-Volunteer hours are required in addition to Professional Practice Experiences I and II.
+Volunteer hours are recommended in addition to Professional Practice Experiences I and II.
 A grade of C or better must be achieved in every HIT course and BIO 136/139L (science courses must be no more than 10 years old at the time of admission into the program).
-The specific requirements that must be met before entering the HIT program include: ☐ Official transcripts must be on file in the TVI F Records Office.
+The specific requirements that must be met before entering the HIT program include: - Official transcripts must be on file in the TVI Records Office.
 High school diploma or GED score is required.
-College tra inscripts that are to be evaluated for transfer credit should be requested as soon as possible.
+College transcripts that are to be evaluated for transfer credit should be requested as soon as possible. - Completion of program prerequisite courses. - Completion of HIT 101 Introduction to Health Information Technology - Completion of HIT 120 Health, Data, Content and Structure. - An information interview with the HIT program director.
+Contact Information Information about this program is available from the Program Director Mechel McKinney at (505) 224-3905, mmckinney@tvi.edu, or from Business & Information Technology Associate Dean Susie Cutler at (505) 224-3820, scutler@tvi.edu, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).